 Taut cables weave ’round me, they sing, snap and moan,

-The prow cuts faster, the water’s hiss climbs, the sea knows her own.
+The water’s hiss climbs, the sea knows her own.

 Through the darkness she takes me, my eyes crusted blind,

-I pray for the sight of rare stars cloaked in mist,
+I pray for the sight of rare stars thru mist,

 And dream fitfully of old friends left behind.

 Each dawn brings the thought, despite what is past,

 We’ll find calm water and fair shore at long last.